luiscoco/Csharp-Version1-Samples/ClassesAndStructs/README.md

 This sample demonstrates **classes, fields, constructors, properties, encapsulation, and overriding `ToString()`** in **C# 1.0**.

-Now let’s look at another C# 1.0 example, this time focusing on classes, fields, constructors, properties, encapsulation, and overriding ToString().
+This sample demonstrates classes, fields, constructors, properties, encapsulation, and overriding ToString() — all fundamental building blocks of object-oriented programming in C#.

-## 1. Classes and Fields
+ ##1.
+Classes and Fields

-A class is simply a blueprint for creating objects.
+A class is a blueprint for creating objects.

-In this case, our class is Person.
-It defines what a person object will look like.
+In our example, the class is Person, which defines what a person object looks like.

-Inside the class, we have two fields: name and age.
+Inside, we have two fields, name and age.

-They are marked private, which means they are hidden from the outside world.
+They’re marked private, meaning they are hidden from the outside world.

-These fields store the actual data inside the object.
+These fields hold the actual data of the object.

+This is the idea of keeping data safe inside the class.

 ## 2. Constructors

-A constructor is a special method that runs when we create an object.
+A constructor is a special method that runs automatically when we create a new object.

-Here, the constructor takes two parameters, name and age, and uses them to set the fields.
+Here, the constructor takes two parameters — name and age — and uses them to initialize the fields.

-So when we write new Person("Alice", 30), the constructor is immediately called to initialize the object’s state.
+So when we write new Person("Alice", 30), the constructor is immediately called to set up the new object.

 ## 3. Properties (with Backing Fields)

-In C# 1.0, properties are written explicitly, using a private field in the background — called a backing field.
+In C# 1.0, properties had to be written explicitly, using private fields behind the scenes — called backing fields.

-For example, the Name property is connected to the name field.
+For example, the Name property:

-The get block returns the value of the field.
+The get block reads the private field.

-The set block updates the field.
+The set block updates the private field.

-This allows us to access data like p.Name instead of directly accessing the private field.
+This lets us write p.Name instead of touching the field directly.

-In modern C#, we have auto-properties which make this shorter, but in version 1.0, everything had to be written out.
+Today, C# has auto-properties, which make this shorter, but in version 1.0 everything had to be spelled out.

 ## 4. Encapsulation

-Encapsulation is one of the key ideas of object-oriented programming.

-It means: hide the internal data, but provide safe access through properties or methods.
+Encapsulation means: hide the internal data, but provide controlled access through properties or methods.

-By keeping name and age private and only exposing them through properties, we protect the object from misuse.
-For example, we could later add validation in the setter if needed, without changing how the class is used.
+By keeping name and age private and only exposing them through properties, we protect the internal state.

+For example, later we could add validation in the set block (like preventing negative ages) without changing how the class is used.

+This is one of the cornerstones of object-oriented programming (OOP).

 ## 5. Overriding ToString()

-Every object in C# has a ToString() method, but by default, it only prints the class name.
+Every object in C# has a ToString() method, but by default it just prints the class name.

-In our example, we override ToString() to return a meaningful description:
+By overriding it, we return a meaningful string, for example:

 Name = Alice, Age = 30.

-This makes our objects much easier to display and debug.
+This makes our objects easier to display, log, and debug.

 Putting It All Together

-In the Main() method, we create a new Person with name Alice and age 30.
+In Main(), we create a new Person with "Alice", 30.

-When we print it using Console.WriteLine(p), the runtime automatically calls our custom ToString() method and shows a nice formatted message.
+When we call Console.WriteLine(p), the runtime automatically uses our overridden ToString() method to print the formatted output.

+Output:

+Name = Alice, Age = 30

-## Summary
+## Summary of Key Concepts

-A class is a blueprint for objects.
+Class → Blueprint for objects.

-Fields store the actual data, usually private.
+Fields → Store the actual data (kept private).

-Constructors initialize new objects.
+Constructor → Initializes new objects.

-Properties give controlled access to fields.
+Properties → Provide controlled access to fields.

-Encapsulation hides data but exposes safe access.
+Encapsulation → Hides data, exposes safe access.

-Overriding ToString() makes objects print meaningful information.
+ToString() override → Gives objects a meaningful string form.

-This is one of the most important foundations in C#.
-Everything else builds on these concepts
+## Why It Matters

+These are the foundations of C# and OOP.

+Even though modern C# adds conveniences like auto-properties, records, and improved syntax, the underlying concepts remain the same.

+If you understand this example, you understand the core structure of every C# class you’ll write in the future.

 ---